Compensation within Business Entities

 - Example: I am a shareholder and CEO of ABC Corp.
 I will receive a salary for my services as as CEO, and I will receive a dividend if any are paid to shareholders.
 Corporate business entities (or business entities taxed as corporations) require that an owner who also serves as an employee of the business to draw a salary from the business.
 The salary is separate from any distribution of dividends.

+Discussion: Is it common for owners of a business to also serve as employees of the business?
+Are most owners of a business in the US employees of the business?
+Please explain.
 Practice Question: Frank and Judy are members of an LLC.
 Both Frank and Judy work in the LLC and each is a 50% owner.
 What other information do we need to know to determine how Frank and Judy are compensated?

 - An LLC may be taxed as a partnership or corporation.
 This election will determine the possibility of compensating owners who work in the business.
 In a partnership-taxed LLC, members cannot receive a salary.
 They must be compensated as a draw from company funds.
 If the entity is taxed as a corporation, the members who work in the business must be compensated as employees.
 They can also be compensated with distributions of company profits or retained equity.
 To determine how Frank and Judy are compensated, you would need to know the tax election and whether each of them works in the business.